 - In the bowl of your stand mixer, sift together 18 ounces of flour and 1 tsp salt so they are well mixed.

 - Pour in the wet ingredients (yeast mixture).
 Set stand mixer to low speed and mix the wet ingredients together with the dry for 10 full minutes, until a very sticky dough forms.
 The dough will come together, but will stick to the bottom of the mixing bowl.
 If the dough seems dry, add a little more water, a tablespoon at a time, until the texture becomes sticky.
 Alternatively, if the dough seems too wet, add a little more flour.

 - Add 1 tbsp of liquor (vodka, brandy, ouzo or arak) and continue to process on low for 2-3 additional minutes until the dough comes together again (it should look sticky but not overly wet).
 At first, after adding the liquor, it may seem very wet - don't worry, it should continue to come together after 2-3 minutes and return to a more sticky, doughy texture.

 - Grease a large mixing bowl with a little of the cooking oil, then scoop the sticky dough into the bowl.

-- Flour a solid flat surface like a cutting board large enough for rolling out the dough.
-Take the dough out of the bowl, place it on the floured surface, and flour the top of the dough as well.
+- Flour a flat surface like a cutting board large enough for rolling out the dough.
+Take the dough out of the bowl, place it on the lightly floured surface, and flour the top of the dough as well.
 Use a rolling pin to gently roll the dough out into a rough circle about 1/2 inch thick.
 Proceed carefully, as you can easily roll it too thin.
 It should be gently stretched.
 Make sure you use plenty of flour on top and bottom, loosening the dough as you roll to keep it from sticking.

 - Dip your circular cookie cutter in flour lightly, then starting at the outer edge of the dough, cut a circle by pushing down firmly and twisting slightly.